fpradelli94/rh_mocafe/README.md

 This folder will be generated at the first simulation and will contain the simulation files, if you run some simulations.

-### :file_folder: `saved_sim_archive`
-Contains the results of the simulations shown in the manuscript in Figure 2 and Figure 4.
-Available only on Zenodo.

-The recommended way to visualize the simulation result is [ParaView](https://www.paraview.org/). [^1]

-Also, you can consider using the visualization script provided in `visualization` subfolder.

 ### :file_folder: `src`
 Contains the source code used in the `main.py` script.

 ### :file_folder: `visualization`
-Contains scripts and data related to the results' visualization.
-There are two sub-folders: `paraview` and `python`

-1. `paraview`

-Contains a script, `section.py`, to visualize a simulation in 3D with [ParaView](https://www.paraview.org/).
-It is the same used to generate the thumbnail of this `README`.
-It only works with 3D simulations and with ParaView >5.9.0.

-To use the script, open ParaView and, on the View tab, select "Python Shell".
-A new window will appear with a button "Run Script".
-Press the button and select the file `section.py`.

-If the script runs correctly, it will ask for two inputs: the absolute paths of the simulation's `c.xdmf` file and of the `phi.xdmf` file.
-Copy and paste them in the box that will appear and let ParaView handle the rest.

-It might take some minutes to display the result.

-2. `python`

 Contains the scripts used to produce some plots reported in the manuscript.
 More precisely, there are:

 - `activation_tiles.py`, which generates a tiles plot of the parameters leading to angiognesis (Fig. 3 of the manuscript)